liwt31/NPython/README.md

 * basic arithmetic calculations (+ - * / // ** % int float)
 * flow control with `if else`, `while` and `for`
 * basic function (closure) defination and call.
 Decorators.
-* builtin print, dir, len, range, tuple, list, dict, exceptions
+* builtin print, dir, len, range, tuple, list, dict, exceptions and bunch of other simple helper functions
 * list comprehension (no set or dict yet).
 * basic import such as `import foo`.
 No alias, no `from`, etc
-* indexing with `[]` with slice (can not store to slice yet).
-* assert statement, raise exceptions, basic `try ... except XXXError ... `, with detailed traceback message.
+* raise exceptions, basic `try ... except XXXError ... `, with detailed traceback message.
+Assert statement.
-* very primitive `class` defination.
+* primitive `class` defination.
 No inheritance, no metatype, etc
 * interactive mode and file mode

 Check out `./tests` to see more examples.